ISanjeevKumar/contract-test-pact/README.md

 This repository demonstrates how to use Pact for consumer-driven contract testing between Payment and Order services.

-# Payment and Order Service with Pact Consumer-Driven Contract Testing
+## Use Case: Payment and Order Service with Pact Consumer-Driven Contract Testing

 This repository demonstrates how to use Pact for consumer-driven contract testing between Payment and Order services.